mearlboro/mearlboro.github.io/_posts/2021-04-19-synch-part-5-blink-sync.md

               NTP service: active
           RTC in local TZ: no
 ```
-Local and universal time above come from the kernel clock, as you can see the RTC time matches the universal time, and the local time is correct with respect to the timezone.
+Local and universal time above come from the kernel clock, the RTC time matches the universal time, and the local time is correct with respect to the timezone.

 To write or read the kernel clock, the command used in Linux is `date`, whilst for the hardware clock it's `hwclock`.

-To copy the time from the hardware clock to the software clock, we use
+To copy the time from the hardware clock to the software clock
 ```console
 $ sudo hwclock -s
 ```

-To copy the time from the software clock to the hardware clock, we use
+To copy the time from the software clock to the hardware clock
 ```console
 $ sudo hwclock -w
 ```